Wyther-Yang/conts/README.md

 * `normal_queue` && `steal_queue` && `msg_queue` - all are template alias, and as container of task and message seperately.

+* `hl_queue` - a template class, is suitable as the main interaction queue in high-load scenarios. depending on the specific situation maybe need adjust slightly.

 * `ll_stack` && `hl_stack` - all are template alias, designed for low(ll) and high(hl) load requirement.

 * `wrapper_thread` - a template alias, as its name, it's a wrapped class from std::thread for further control of child threads.